vsoum/vsoum.github.io/_posts/2024-07-22-persistent-and-immutable-list.md

 ranging from not being an afterthought when the collections were designed to performance reasons which are inherent in immutable data structures.

+### Difference between Unmodifiable JDK Collections and this LinkedList

+The JDK provides unmodifiable collections which are wrappers around the original collections.
+They claim to support immutability but they are not truly immutable.
+They are wrappers around the original collections and they throw an exception when a modification operation is called.
+This is not the same as immutability where the data structure cannot be modified at all while ensuring that it will be difficult to get an UnsupportedOperationException at runtime.

+Additionally, JDK unmmodifiable collections do not provide persistence which is a key concept in functional programming.

 ### Persistent vs Immutable

 Although the terms persistent and immutable are often used interchangeably, they have different meanings.